Can explain Software Architecture

 Event-driven style controls the flow of the application by detecting An event is a notable occurrence that happens inside or outside the software, such as the user clicking a button, a timer running out, minimizing a window, etc.events from event emitters and communicating those events to interested event consumers.
 This architectural style is often used in GUIs.

 When the ‘button clicked’ event occurs in a GUI, that event can be transmitted to components that are interested in reacting to that event.
 Similarly, events detected at a printer port can be transmitted to components related to operating the printer.
 The same event can be sent to multiple consumers too.

 Can name several other architecture styles

-Other well-known architectural styles include the pipes-and-filters architectures, the broker architectures, the peer-to-peer architectures, and the message-oriented architectures.
+Other well-known architectural styles include the pipes-and-filters architecture, the broker architecture, the peer-to-peer architecture, and the message-oriented architecture.